kairyvu/Project-HTH/README.md

 # Project-HTH
-Receptionist account to keep track customers services The login information of each receptionists and all datas from the customers are stored in databases The receptionists can:
+Receptionist account to keep track customers services.
+The login information of each receptionists and all datas from the customers are stored in databases.
+  The receptionists can:
 - Book reservations
 - Cancel reservations